ChameleonCloud/docs/source/technical/complex.rst

         description: Private IP addresses of the NFS clients
         value: { get_attr: [nfs_clients, first_address] }

-The image below shows the resulting outputs as viewed from the web interface.
+The image below shows the resulting outputs as viewed from the GUI.
 Of course IP addresses will be specific to each deployment.

    .. figure:: complex/helloworldoutputs.png
       :alt: The Outputs of customized Hello World appliance